kostasdoboj/MOOSE-A2A-Dispatcher-Code-Generator/README.md

 **Description:** This programm allows you to setup your MOOSE AI A2A Dispatcher without having to code in Lua.
 The program generates the Lua code itself based on the user's inputs.

-If you are not familiar with the class, please advise relevant page:
+If you are not familiar with the class, please advise the relevant page:

 https://flightcontrol-master.github.io/MOOSE_DOCS_DEVELOP/Documentation/AI.AI_A2A_Dispatcher.html